 Cons

-The HOKA Speedgoat 6 is the best overall hiking shoe for its unrivaled combination of comfort, support, and lightweight design.
-The Speedgoats rank on our list for years thanks to thick, soft, and super responsive midsoles, which make for an incredibly comfortable ride.
-This generation has less foam than the Speedgoat 5s, which gave us an advantage in technical terrain, where you need to be more aware of edging and foot placement.
-While stiffer than the 5s, they still provide ample impact absorption, so you won’t feel those branches, rocks, or roots while moving down the trail.
+The HOKA Speedgoat 6 offers an excellent combination of comfort, support, and weight savings.
+The Speedgoats have ranked on our list for years thanks to thick, soft midsoles, which make for a comfortable ride.
+Though stiffer than the 5s, they still provide ample impact absorption, so you won’t feel those branches, rocks, or roots while moving down the trail.

 Weighing in at only 9.8 ounces each, these are some of the lightest shoes in our lineup, but they don’t skimp on important features.
 There’s sufficient room in the toe box (they also come in wide), and the outsoles have a lug pattern that provides outstanding traction, especially on the ups.
 The Speedgoat’s laces stay put once tied, the uppers are impressively fast-drying and breathable, and these shoes are pleasant and snug right out of the box.

 Like many trail runners, the Speedgoats are not built for durability.
-Although the uppers last longer than many other trail runners – they’re constructed with less mesh, while still offering plenty of ventilation – the foam soles are prone to damage, and tend to wear out faster than burlier trail shoes.
-That said, we’ve consistently hiked at least 300-400 miles in Speedgoats before they need to be replaced.
+Although the uppers last longer than many other trail runners, the foam soles are prone to damage and tend to wear out faster than burlier trail shoes.
+That said, we hiked 200 miles in the Speedgoats before they began to show wear and tear.

-The Speedgoats also have a reduced heel flare from the back of the shoe.
-It contributes to the shoe’s slightly rockered soles and is essential for that supportive, pillowy feel our team likes so much.
+The Speedgoats also have a reduced heel flare from the back of the shoe, which contributes to the shoe’s slightly rockered soles our team likes so much.
 Plus, the Speedgoats come in cheerful, kaleidoscopic colorways, so they are a great choice for hikers and runners who don’t shy away from bold colors.

 The Speedgoat 6 leads the pack as a cushioned, extremely lightweight trail runner.
 If a supportive build, über-cushy feel, and great traction are your top priorities in a hiking shoe, these are a superb option for most feet.